 this system rendered it impossible to view the entire swallowing mechanism of a mouse in a single field of view.
 Instead, two test positions are required, as shown in Figure 11.
 Position 1 permits visualization of the entire head and proximal thoracic region.
 This position is necessary

 for assessing the oral and pharyngeal stages of swallowing.
 Position 2 permits visualization from the swallow trigger point (i.e., valleculae) to the gastroesophageal (GE) junction.
 This position is necessary for assessing the esophageal stage of swallowing.
 Preliminary work using The LabScope in combination with the new murine VFSS protocol has identified 13 objective swallow parameters that are consistently quantifiable in mice, which is nearly double the number obtained using high energy (i.e., conventional) fluoroscopes (Table 3).
-This outcome is attributed to the advanced magnification capabilities of the LabScope, which allows for visualization of numerous anatomical structures (Figure 12) that
+This outcome is attributed to the advanced magnification capabilities of The LabScope, which allows for visualization of numerous anatomical structures (Figure 12) that

 were essentially invisible when using conventional systems: e.g., hyoid bone, trachea, and cervical vertebrae.
 As a result, we also were able to analyze the videos for evidence of laryngeal penetration and aspiration.
 Neither penetration nor aspiration was observed for any mouse in this study, regardless of health or disease conditions.

 Figure 10.
 The LabScope.
 Left: The LabScope performs as a desktop fluoroscope for small animals.
-Right: Close-up view of the LabScope with labeled components.
-The scissor lift table is positioning an observation tube within the fluoroscope field of view.
+Right: Close-up view of The LabScope with labeled components.
+The scissor lift table is positioning an observation chamber within the fluoroscope field of view.

 Figure 11.
 Low Energy Fluoroscopy System.
 Images of a mouse obtained using a low energy fluoroscopy system.
 Note that the high magnification capability prevents visualization of the entire swallow mechanism within the fluoroscopy field of view.
 Left: Position 1 -- permits visualization of the entire head and proximal thoracic region.
 The swallow trigger point (black arrow) is essentially centered within the field of view.
 Right: Position 2 -- permits visualization from the swallow trigger point (black arrow) to the GE junction (white asterisk).
 Note the bolus passing through the distal esophagus (white arrow).